nschimek/nba-scraper/README.md

  - `injuries`: teams, players

 ### Running Without Commands
-Running the scraper without commands will result in the `schedule` command being run with yesterday's date, along with the current standings and injuries.
+Running the scraper without commands will result in the `schedule` command being run without a date range (so it use set the range using the date of the last game loaded for the current season until today), along with the current standings and injuries.

 ## Special Note: Scraping a Historical Season
 To scrape a historical season, you should do the following: